 Last time, we talked about what anger really is and how we can view anger through a biblical lens.
 This article will be helpful for parents who have children who struggle with anger related issues.
 Ultimately, it is not about managing anger, but uncovering what the anger is masking and dealing with that emotion -on a heart level.
 Here are some basic tips that will equip you to help your child combat angry behaviors as well as their root cause.

 1) Expand your child’s vocabulary.
 Since we know that anger is nothing more than a cover up emotion, we need to teach our children the words to express what they are really feeling.
 If all they can identify is mad, sad and happy, they will not have much to work with.
 You can use a feelings chart like this one for little kids or a feelings list like this one for older kids.
-Here’ a great visual to help children of all ages see the different ways that anger shows up (hover over poster for a close-up).
+Here’ a great visual (not an affiliate link) to help children of all ages see the different ways that anger shows up (hover over poster for a close-up).
 Be sure to use diverse vocabulary to identify your feelings in front of your kids so they can see it in action.
 This brings us to our next point.

 2) Model anger management.
 You can impart important skills to your children simply through modeling.
 If you are in a hurry and angrily snap at your kids, you can apologize by saying something like, “I am sorry that I snapped at you.
 That was not a good way to manage my feelings.
 I was feeling overwhelmed because we were late.
 I should have taken a deep breath and counted to ten.
 Will you forgive me?”
 Show them that it is okay to remove yourself from a triggering situation.
 Let them see you practice what you preach.